-Proposals to establish new education facilities from early years to age 16, within or adjoining the Storrington/Sullington Built Up Area Boundary (which may include land in the adjoining Thakeham Parish) or to extend an existing education facility will be supported.
+Proposals to establish new education facilities from early years to age 16, within or adjoining the Storrington/Sullington Built Up Area Boundary or to extend an existing education facility will be supported.

-4.65 This policy supports development proposals to build new and to extend local schools in the area.
+- 4.60 This policy supports development proposals to build new and to extend local schools in the area.
 The local schools are popular in serving the villages and surrounding area.
 Following a formal representation period between 19th May and 16th June 2016, the proposal to discontinue Rydon Community College from 31st August 2017 and reopen the provision for years 7 and 8 as an annex to Steyning Grammar School on 1st September 2017 was confirmed by the County Council.
 Rydon Community College will therefore close with effect from 31st August 2017.
-At the end of the consultation period the decisions regarding the move of year 6 to the First Schools in Storrington and the surrounding areas, therefore creating Primary Schools and the relocation of Thakeham Primary School to the Rydon site will take effect from September 2017.

-4.66 Notwithstanding the above, the SSWNP designated area is considered large enough to support a new school to provide a full secondary education and plans for development of this type of facility would be supported.
+At the end of the consultation period the decisions regarding the move of year 6 to the First Schools in Storrington and the surrounding areas, therefore creating Primary Schools and the relocation of Thakeham Primary School to the Rydon site will take effect from September 2017. - 4.61 Notwithstanding the above, the SSWNP designated area is considered large enough Storrington Sullington & Washington Neighbourhood Plan to support a new school to provide a full secondary education and plans for development of this type of facility would be supported.

-4.67 The Draft SA report assesses this policy as having several positive likely effects in achieving sustainable development in the parish.
+4.62The Draft SA report assesses this policy as having several positive likely effects in achieving sustainable development in the parish.
 In several instances the appraisal was not relevant or uncertain.